sydasif/python-book/docs/source/ch-02/index.md

 Lists in Python are sequences of ordered elements that are mutable.
 Sets, on the other hand, are Python collection of unordered elements that are immutable.
 Tuples are also Python elements that describe immutable objects but uses parenthesis.

+There are several very useful data types used in Python Scripting namely String, Numbers, Lists, Sets, Tuples and Dictionaries.
+All these elements of Python programming work together in meeting the needs of different programmers in the programming work.
+These elements help in creating effective Python programs used in several applications.

 ```{toctree}
 :maxdepth: 1